1npo/frigate/docs/rulebook.md

 ### Dice

 You start with a set of 5 D6 dice.
 Perks enable you to change the type of dice in your hand and add new dice to your hand.
 The available types of dice are D4, D6, D8, and D10.
 You can have a maximum of 8 dice in your set.
+Perks can change the numbers on the faces of your die, and they can add permanent modifiers to die faces.

 ### Perks